solarwinds/nova/README.md

 ## Nova Design Spec

-The main specification can be found in [Nova Design System](https://ux.solarwinds.io/design/).
+The main specification can be found in the [Nova Design System](https://ux.solarwinds.io/design/).

 ## Style Guide